iofunne/Ifeanyi-s-Data-Projects/README.md

 output: pdf_document
 ---

-# Ifeanyi-s-Data-Projects
+# Projects Overview

-These are some personal projects I've undertaken in the purpose of enhancing/showcasing my data science skills and analytical processes.
+This is one of some personal projects I've undertaken in the purpose of enhancing/showcasing my data science skills and analytical processes.
 Enjoy :)

 ## Introduction and background